 I have worked with seven different ERPs and hundreds of implementations over the years.
 I noticed that heavy customization was often one of the key reasons for ERP project failure.
 This article explains why you should minimize customization in your ERP Project.

 ERPs are getting more comprehensive and advanced.
 Surprisingly, the amount of customizations during the implementation has increased when it should be reduced.

-There are various reasons for this situation, and most of them are not to the advantage of the customer in the long term:
+There are various reasons for this situation, and most of them are not beneficial to the customers in the long run:

 - Technology advancement has made customizations easier.
 But no matter how easy it is to customize, the consequences often outweigh the benefits.

 - Your company may be in a unique business that no standard ERP process can handle your business processes well.
 Alternatively, you may have selected the wrong ERP.

 - More ERP functional consultants nowadays come from IT backgrounds instead of operations and finance backgrounds.
 It is second nature to them to suggest customizations as part of their solution.
 You may read my previous article, “How are the Changes in the ERP Market Affect Companies in Singapore” on how this results in more customizations.

 - It is easier for the ERP vendors to quote low implementation effort initially to win the project.
 As the implementation effort quoted was low, the consultants have limited time to research and test out standard functionalities to meet the user requirement.
 Sometimes, they intentionally create more customizations to recover lost services revenue.
 Such a strategy was often adopted, especially when the vendors realized they were underquoted in their initial proposal.